 The remaining paper is organized as follows.
-A background on the rules studied in this work and their interaction with overlay is given in Section 2.
-The proposed model for overlay-induced yield loss is described next in Section 3.
-Our methodology for evaluating the design impact of rules is presented in Section 4 and our findings when exploring overlay-related rules and different types of overlay models are reported in Section 5.
-Finally, Section 6 concludes the paper and highlights the directions of our future work.
+A background on the rules studied in this work and their interaction with overlay is given in Sec.
+2. The proposed model for overlay-induced yield loss is described in Sec.
+3. Our methodology for evaluating the design impact of rules is presented in Sec.
+4 and our findings when exploring overlay-related rules and different types of overlay models are reported in Sec.
+5. Finally, Sec.
+6 concludes the paper and highlights the directions of our future work.